 2. You are combining two or more pictures you own for advertising purposes.

 As an example: You are a digital artist, and a company approaches you.
 Their advertising campaign features a woman eating an apple while using a go wild promo code.
 They like one of the pictures you showed them, but the model is eating a peach.
 You can use image manipulation to replace the peach with an apple.
 This is one of the simplest uses of image manipulation, and one of the ones most often done badly.
-It is also important to make sure that you have the legal right to use the pictures.
+It is also important to make sure that you have the legal right to use the pictures, exactly as you need to know if it’s legal to play on Heart Bingo in your country.

 3. You are using image manipulation to amuse or entertain.